Koby Clemens: Draft and minor leagues

 Clemens played one game for the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball in 2012, then returned to the team for the 2013 and 2014 seasons.
-In 2014, he played a game as catcher during which is father pitched.
+In 2014, he played a game as catcher during which his father pitched.
 He did not play professionally after 2014.

 Post-playing career

 In February 2015, Clemens was hired as a minor-league spring training instructor for the Astros farm system.
 He also owns his own company, Koby Clemens Baseball Clinics, offering individual and private lessons.

 Personal life

 Clemens has three brothers, Kory, Kacy, and Kody Clemens.
 All four have names starting with the letter "K", which in baseball scorekeeping designates a strikeout.